gozepolat/ml_practice/README.md

 # Positive results:

-confusion matrices for each fold:
+Confusion matrices for each fold:

     Joy     Desire  Love    Other
     204     28      46      22